 In this final module you will carry out the research proposed in the previous module and critically review the implications it has on your chosen area of somatic practice.
 This is a chance for you to explore your chosen subject in greater depth, collect, analyse and evaluate data, articulate your research within an academic framework and through dissemination to your field of practice.

-On completing this module you will be able to demonstrate a high level of knowledge and skills in your chosen area of somatic practice, with transferable skills in reflective study, research and critical analysis that are increasingly valuable in today’s competitive job market.
+On completing this module you will be able to demonstrate a high level of knowledge and skills in your chosen area of somatic practice, with transferable skills in reflective study, research and critical analysis.

-This course is taught part-time through distance learning.
+This course is taught through Distance Education.
 Students are advised to set aside at least one day a week to complete the appropriate reading, research, practical and written assignments required at each level of the course.
-Contact is normally maintained by email, Skype and phone as well as optional campus-based tutorials, and every module has a detailed module handbook.
+Contact is via online platforms such as Zoom, Teams, Skype, email and blogs as well as optional campus-based tutorials, and every module has a detailed module handbook.

 There are no traditional taught elements requiring attendance at the University, however as a student on the course you will have full access to our state-of-the-art learning resources and library facilities, on campus and online.

-You will be assessed through a mixture of practical, theoretical and oral assignments, including critical reviews, reflective essays and presentations.
+You will be assessed through a portfolio submission of practical, theoretical and oral assignments, including critical reviews, reflective essays and presentations.